Some splitting and rigidity results for sub-static spaces: Compact minimal hypersurfaces and splitting in sub-static manifolds

 This inequality cannot be strict for any $t \in (0, \varepsilon)$ because $\Sigma_0$ is $f$-area minimizing.
 Hence, $\bar{H}_f(\cdot, t) \equiv 0$ and $\overline{\vol}_f(\Sigma_t) = \overline{\vol}_f(\Sigma)$ for all $t \in [0, \varepsilon)$.
 The case $t \in (-\eps,0]$ is analogous.
 Thus, Proposition \ref{tot_geod} implies the following result in terms of the metric $g$:

-\begin{proposition} Consider $(M^m, g, u)$ a sub-static system, and let $\Sigma$ be a locally area-minimizing, closed, connected two-sided minimal hypersurface where $u > 0$.
+\begin{proposition} Consider $(M^m, g, u)$ a sub-static system, and let $\Sigma$ be a (possibly disconnected) locally area-minimizing, closed, 2-sided minimal hypersurface where $u > 0$.
 Then, the family $\{\Sigma_t\}$ described above is totally geodesic, the area of $\Sigma_t$ is constant, and $Q(\nu_t, \nu_t) = 0$. \end{proposition}

 We are ready to prove (A) in Theorem \ref{local_split} in its more general form (see Remark \ref{rem_covering}).
 For the definition of a minimizer in Almgren's sense, see \cite{almgren76,taylor76}.